ncatlab/nlab-content/pages/4597.md

 ## Motivation {#Motivation}

 The central motivation for the study of a higher generalization of ordinary [[Chern-Weil theory]] is the interest in extending the [[Chern-Weil homomorphism]] for a given [[Lie group]] $G$ to the higher connected covers of $G$ through the whole [[Whitehead tower]] of $G$.
 Beyond the simply connected cover, these higher connected covers are still [[topological group]]s but fail to be (finite dimensional) [[Lie group]]s.
-They do however have natural realizations as [[∞-Lie group]]s.
-Higher Chern-Weil theory is the extension of Chern-Weil theory from Lie groups to $\infty$-Lie groups.
+They do however have natural realizations as [[smooth ∞-group]]s.
+Higher Chern-Weil theory is the extension of [[Chern-Weil theory]] from Lie groups to such smooth $\infty$-groups.
 It allows the refinement of differential characteristic classes to _fractional_ differential characteristic classes, that capture finer cohomological information.

 ### Fractional differential classes